tbrowder/Excel/README.md

 + Perl modules required:

-    + `Excel::Writer::XLSX`
+    + `Excel::Writer::XLSX` # write files
-    + `Spreadsheet::XLSX`
+    + `Spreadsheet::XLSX`   # read files

 ## DATA FLOW

-The major use case is designed to take input consisting of one or more individual data sets (such as the rows of a database,
-CSV file, or spreadsheet) and convert each row into an Excel workbook via a template which describes the mapping from input row columns to table cells in the output Excel worksheet.
+The major use case is designed to take input consisting of one or more individual data sets (such as the rows of a database, CSV file, or spreadsheet) and convert each row into an Excel workbook via a template which describes the mapping from input row columns to table cells in the output Excel worksheet.

 ## USE CASES

 Typical row-oriented data sets might be:

 * a teacher's student list
 * a manager's employee list
 * a research scientist's experimental results
 * a financial analyst's list of security data